-B) WIP Open Pitch
+B) Virtual WIP Open Pitch

-Date: 15 March 2021
+Date: 14 March 2022

-Time: 10:00am – 12:00noon
+Time: 3:30pm – 5:30pm

 C) HAF Goes to Cannes

-D) Virtual Filmmakers’ Party
+E) Virtual Filmmakers’ Party

-HAF organized a virtual party with HKIFF Collection and Good Move Media through the online platform Gather.Town for filmmakers and guests.
+HAF organized a virtual party through the online platform Gather Town for filmmakers and guests.
+We re-built the scenes of Hall 1 of Hong Kong Convention and Exhibition Centre and rooftop area with Victoria Harbour.
 This provided an opportunity for them to network and meet with one another in a novel and casual setting outside their online meeting rooms.

-Time: 8:00 pm - 10:00 pm (Hong Kong Time)
+Time: 7:00 pm - 9:00 pm (Hong Kong Time)

-Attendees: approx. 50 guests
+Attendees: approx. 60 guests